English Literature A Level and GCSE Audio Tutorials

 Whether you are teaching or studying English Literature, our audio tutorial series have been designed to provide you with all the analysis required at both GCSE and A Level.
 Written by those who have a real passion and understanding of their subject, each series goes into detail across the core components of what needs to be taught and learnt, giving you an alternative and complementary resource to help you achieve success both inside and outside the classroom.
 As with all our series, the wonderfully flexible medium of audio brings the texts to life in a unique way and makes preparing for class, researching for an essay or even studying for the exam an absolute pleasure!

 This podcast series, written by Charlotte Unsworth, a prolific blogger on English Literature and English Teacher at Skipton Girls High School, will examine each of the 15 poems you are required to study across AQA's Love and Relationships poetry anthology for GCSE.
 From Seamus Heaney's Follower to Charlotte Mew's The Farmer's Bride, each poem will be fully examined, looking at structure, form and language so that you will gain an in-depth understanding and be prepared for those all important exams.
-Furthermore, our actors have read each poem so you can listen to them being recited before and after you have listened to the actual podcast discussing the poem, enabling you to relate to them.
-We have additional podcasts setting out what you need to know for your GCSE English Literature exam and how best to answer questions so that you will be fully prepared for your big day.
+Our actors have also read each poem so you can listen to them being recited before and after you have listened to the actual podcast discussing the poem, enabling you to relate to them.

 The AQA Power and Conflict poetry anthology is a collection of extremely powerful and moving poems.
 In this audio tutorial series, Mrs Rebecca Kleanthous, an English teacher and an examiner who specialises in poetry, explores the themes and ideas across the poems, analyses the technique used by the poet, including language and structure and provides suitable comparisons with other poems within the cluster.
-You can listen to a narration of the poems free of charge.
-They can be found at the bottom of the page after the analysis.
+You can listen to a narration of the poems first and then listen to the analysis that follows

 The Strange Case of Dr. Jekyll and Mr. Hyde, or sometimes known more simply as Jekyll & Hyde has entertained readers for over 100 years.
 Written by Robert Louis Stevenson the novella has impacted our natural language with the phrase "Jekyll and Hyde" coming to mean a person who is vastly different in moral character from one situation to the next.
 Our GCSE series has been written to give a complete analysis of Jekyll and Hyde including discussing the context, genres, themes and characters of this wonderful novella.
 To be used both by schools as an alternative resource and for individuals to help across their studies, including coursework, essays and revision for Jekyll and Hyde.